The Spy Who Came in from the Cold: Background

-The Spy Who Came In from the Cold occurs during the heightened tensions that characterised the late 1950s and early 1960s Cold War, when a Warsaw Pact–NATO war sparked in Germany seemed likely.
+The Spy Who Came in from the Cold occurs during the heightened tensions that characterised the late 1950s and early 1960s Cold War, when a Warsaw Pact–NATO war sparked in Germany seemed likely.
 The story begins and concludes in Berlin, about a year after the completion of the Berlin Wall and around the time when double-agent Heinz Felfe was exposed and tried.

 Le Carré's debut novel, Call for the Dead, introduced the characters George Smiley and Hans-Dieter Mundt.
 In that story, Smiley investigates the suicide of Samuel Fennan.
 He quickly establishes a link between the East German Secret Service and the deceased, and learns that Mundt, an assassin, killed the man after a misunderstanding between Fennan and their controller, Dieter Frey.
 Mundt escaped from England shortly after, getting back into East Germany before Smiley and Guillam could catch him.
-The Spy Who Came In from the Cold picks up two years later, where Mundt has had a somewhat meteoric rise to become the head of the Abteilung, because of his success with counter-intelligence operations against British networks, as well as a member of the Presidium of the Socialist Unity Party.
-Characters and events from The Spy Who Came In from the Cold are reinvestigated in A Legacy of Spies, le Carré's 2017 novel centering on an aging Guillam.
+The Spy Who Came in from the Cold picks up two years later, where Mundt has had a somewhat meteoric rise to become the head of the Abteilung, because of his success with counter-intelligence operations against British networks, as well as a member of the Presidium of the Socialist Unity Party.

-Le Carré was in part inspired by reading the translated novel The Darkroom of Damocles by Dutch writer Willem Frederik Hermans, who suspected plagiarism.
+Le Carré said that the inspiration for the character of Leamas came from a "Peter Finch-like figure in a raincoat" whom he remembered seeing pull out a wad of foreign currencies at London Airport, demanding a large Scotch; an "archetypal secret agent figure – exhausted, barely knows what country he's in, much-travelled, down on his luck."

+In 1979, Dutch writer Willem Frederik Hermans claimed that The Spy Who Came in from the Cold plagiarised his novel The Darkroom of Damocles, which had been published a year earlier.
+In 1985, Le Carré agreed that The Darkroom of Damocles was one of his influences, though getting the name of both the book and the author wrong in saying that his influences included: "some Dutch writer with a book called The Room of Damocles.
+His name is Verhulst or Van Hulst.".